Kids are feeling the effects of social distancing — canceled playdates, postponed birthday parties and missed classroom time.

 Since structure is so important, many districts are encouraging learning from home using online learning platforms like Clever, i-Ready, Schoology, Google Classroom, and more.
 Many districts – like Detroit Public Schools Community District – already had online learning in place, so are using many of the same learning tools.

-Plus, for those families without reliable internet, Comcast is offering low-income families two months of basic internet service.
+Plus, for those families without reliable internet, Comcast is offering low-income families a deal on services for just $9.95/month.

 Lougheed, a mom of two boys – Adrian in 6th grade and A.J. in 9th — has 22 years of teaching experience and her husband, a teacher at Stoney Creek High School, has 22 as well.
 And while not all families are lucky enough to have two teacher parents, she says parents can follow these concrete steps to make the transition easier.